fibelatti/git-cheat-sheet/README.md

 	(command line)
 	10. git checkout develop
 	11. git merge --no-ff BRANCHNAME
-	12. Resolve conflits if any with 'subl filepath' then git add . and git commit
+	12. Resolve conflits if any with 'subl filepath' (or any other editor) then git add . and git commit
 	13. git push origin develop

 	14. git branch -d BRANCHNAME